Philly (TV series): Production

 As Stephen Bochco had been developing a legal series, he was beginning to become weary of NYPD Blue.
 Feeling she was underutilized on the show, Bocho offered the lead role to cast member Delaney, who accepted.
 In March 2001, Scott and Hoffman were cast beside Delaney.
 ABC ordered the pilot to series in May, and Delaney officially departed NYPD Blue.
 Based on strong ratings, ABC ordered a full season in November.
 However, ratings declined over the season, and ABC officially canceled the series at its annual upfronts in May 2002.

 Broadcast

+Philly was originally scheduled for premiere on September 18, 2001, and had a strong advertising push.
+However, following the September 11 attacks, the series was pushed to one week to September 25, 2001.

-The complete series has not been released on DVD by CBS DVD, but is for purchase to stream by episode or the entire season on Amazon Prime.
+The complete series has not been released on DVD by CBS DVD but is for purchase to stream by episode or the entire season on Amazon Prime.
 The series briefly aired in syndication on Universal HD in 2008.

 Reception

 The series received mixed reviews from critics.
 Ken Tucker of Entertainment Weekly gave the series a grade of "C", stating that the show "is like biting into a cold, stale version of the city's famous cheese steak — it gives you a lot to chew on, but it's pretty greasy, gummy fare."
 Phil Gallo at Variety gave a lukewarm review of the series, positively reviewing Delaney, but noting the show "lacked a distinctive tone".